Program-Specific Requirements

 Education Data Science Seminar

 Each quarter during the first year, students will enroll in a 1-3 unit seminar course (EDUC 259A-C) designed to introduce emerging topics in the field of education data science, review and discuss relevant developments and topics.
 The seminar includes community building, guest speakers, student-led programming and learning, and working towards an EDS Seminar Paper (first year).
-In the second year of the program, seminar sessions will focus on student Capstone Projects, providing opportunity for collaboration and feedback, and time for final presentations of projects in the final quarter.
+In the second year of the program, seminar sessions (EDUC 259D-F) will focus on student Capstone Projects, providing an opportunity for collaboration and feedback, and time for final presentations of projects in the final quarter.

 Introduction to Education Data Science

-EDUC 423A "Introduction to Data Science: Data Processing" and EDUC 423B "Introduction to Data Science: Data Analysis" is a sequence of two courses that focus on working with education data.
+EDUC 423A "Introduction to Data Science: Data Processing" and EDUC 423B "Introduction to Data Science: Data Analysis" are a sequence of two courses that focus on working with education data.
 The first course focuses on how you can thoughtfully assess, manage, clean and represent data.
 The second course moves to an overview of various data science techniques to understand social phenomena (supervised and unsupervised learning).
-Students may substitute EDUC 423A and EDUC 423B with more advanced data science courses or more Education Foundation courses by petitioning a course waiver to the Program Director.
+Students may substitute EDUC 423A and EDUC 423B with more advanced data science courses or more Education Foundation courses by petitioning a substitution request to the Program Director.
 This petition must be submitted before the start of EDUC 423A and EDUC 423B (Autumn and Winter Quarter of the first year, respectively).
 The petition can be found on the GSE's current student website.

 Statistics